- Mobile payments company Boku has sold its Mobile Identity unit to cloud communications firm Twilio.

 San Francisco-based Twilio said it will leverage Boku’s mobile identity technology to create new packages in its Lookup API and Verify API products.
 The company also plans to build on Boku Mobile Identity’s comprehensive mobile identity network to improve its existing security offerings.

 Founded in 2008, Twilio seeks to reinvent how companies engage with their customers by digitizing communication channels via its APIs.
 The companies tools– which target voice, text, chat, video, and email– do everything from helping companies connect IoT devices to cellular networks to building real-time video applications.

-M1ST, also known as Mobile First, features 330+ mobile payment methods, including mobile wallets, direct carrier billing, and real-time payments schemes.
-The payment methods reach 5.7 billion mobile payment accounts across 90 countries.
+Boku, which offers solutions that help deliver mobile payments, was founded in 2008.
+Last summer, the company launched M1ST, also known as Mobile First.
+The new offering features 330+ mobile payment methods, including mobile wallets, direct carrier billing, and real-time payments schemes.
+M1ST reaches 5.7 billion mobile payment accounts across 90 countries.